Halfweg-Zwanenburg railway station: History

 There was a station in Halfweg between 20 September 1839 and 2 October 1927; the new station lies roughly where the original station did.
 The station was opened in December 2012.
-The station lies on the Oude Lijn (Amsterdam - Rotterdam), between Amsterdam Sloterdijk and Haarlem Spaarnwoude.
+The station lies on the Oude Lijn (Amsterdam – Rotterdam), between Amsterdam Sloterdijk and Haarlem Spaarnwoude.
 The station primarily services Halfweg and Zwanenburg, but also Haarlemmerliede and other surrounding small settlements.

+There was a tree planted beside the platform on 30 April 2013 in honour of King Willem-Alexander.

 Train services

 As of 9 December 2018, the following train services call at this station: